VirtusLab/git-machete-intellij-plugin/README.md

 ## Build

-Please see the [development documentation](docs/development-guide.md) for instruction on how to build this plugin on your own.
+Please see the [development documentation](CONTRIBUTING.md) for instructions on how to build this plugin on your own.

 ## Issue reporting